 No Queensland laws directly govern AI in court proceedings.

 In June 2024, the QLS issued Guidance Statement No. 37 Artificial Intelligence in Legal Practice, reminding solicitors to apply ethical duties when using AI and stressing that lawyers must exercise independent judgment, maintain confidentiality, ensure competence, and verify AI output.
-Note: as of August 2025, the link to Guidance Statement No. 37 is not available on the QLS website.

 The Queensland Bar has also advised barristers to follow their professional obligations when using AI.